azuline/repertoire/README.md

 ## License

 ```
-repertoire :: a release-oriented music server
+repertoire :: a music server designed to catalog and facilitate exploration of
+              large music libraries

 Copyright (C) 2020 azuline